 Jackie started out looking for marketing jobs in sports management.
 She has both work and internship experience in these types of roles, but this has been a dead industry for the past several months and will be slow and uneven to open up.

-Jackie was willing to look beyond sports management, and was targeting companies with management development programs.
-She was a finalist in a job opportunity she was excited about, but did not get the job.
-She felt bad over the weekend and then pivoted to accept a six- month assignment that could lead to a full-time position.
+Jackie was willing to look beyond sports management and was targeting companies with management development programs.
+She was a finalist in a job opportunity she was excited about, came in second and did not get the job.
+She felt bad over the weekend and then pivoted to accept a six- month assignment that could lead to a full-time position in a different company.
 But Jackie’s eyes are wide open, and she is not sitting still.
 While she is doing an excellent job in this assignment, she is also looking at other possibilities and keeping her options open.